AnonymousUsernameCodingAssigment/logistic_growth/README.md

 _Use your estimates of N0 and r to calculate the population size at t = 4980 min, assuming that the population grows exponentially.
 How does it compare to the population size predicted under logistic growth?_

 When t=4980 min
-* N(4980) = 6x10<sup>10</sup> using the logistic fucnction
+* N(4980) = 6x10<sup>10</sup> using the logistic function
-  * This uses the original differntial equation
+  * This uses the original differential equation

     <img width="161" alt="image" src="https://github.com/AnonymousUsernameCodingAssigment/logistic_growth/assets/150151352/adbeea9b-e48b-4483-8b9d-467a2c693d93">

 * N(4980) = 4.370813x10<sup>24</sup> using the exponential equation
-  * This uses the exponentual function
+  * This uses the exponential function

     <img width="97" alt="image" src="https://github.com/AnonymousUsernameCodingAssigment/logistic_growth/assets/150151352/b0695f16-72c5-4554-bb32-cded0b60012b">

 The population size predicted under logistic growth is much smaller than the population size predicted under the exponential growth model.
-This is becase the t=4980 occurs after the population has reached its carying capcaity so the population is no longer growing exponentually.
+This is because the t=4980 occurs after the population has reached its carrying capacity so the population is no longer growing exponentially.

 ## Question 3
 _Add an R script to your repository that makes a graph comparing the exponential and logistic growth curves (using the same parameter estimates you found).
 Upload this graph to your repo and include it in the README.md file so it can be viewed in the repo homepage_